joshuacox/wgu/README.md

 # wgu
 WireGuard Up assistant

-This is a wrapper for wg-quick that gives me a random wg.conf from a given directory (`/etc/wireguard` by default)
+This is a wrapper for wg-quick that gives me a random wg.conf from a given directory (`/etc/wireguard` by default).
+If you are using [mullvad](https://mullvad.net/) then you can download a zip of all the confs for their over 500 endpoints.

 ## Usage